leftermv/writeups/THM/Mr Robot CTF.md

 I edited the 404.php page of twentyfifteen's theme and replaced the source code with a PHP reverse shell.

 I got a reverse shell under the **daemon** "user".
-However, it was easy to escalate privileges since in /home/robot there was a raw MD5 hash that I could crack using john the ripper.
+However, it was easy to escalate privileges since in /home/robot was a raw MD5 hash that I could crack.
 > abcdefghijklmnopqrstuvwxyz

 After we're under **robot** user, we can read the **flag-2-of-3.txt** file.